1st Things 1st

 The Have tos are agenda items with a specific time sensitivity or heightened priority

 These are things like appointments, school assignments, medication refill dates, and work shifts.
-These items cannot easily be changed or have a high recovery oriented priority.
-A high recovery oriented priority is something that must be done within the next 24hours in order to support your overall well-being like call probation officer by 5pm today.
+These items cannot easily be changed or have a high recovery-oriented priority.
+A high recovery-oriented priority is something that must be done within the next 24hours in order to support your overall well-being like call probation officer by 5pm today.

 The Need tos are agenda items with a moderate or flexible time sensitivity, moderate priority, or everything else

 These are things like 12 step meetings, sponsor time, homework (school or therapy) time, and running errands.
 These items can be juggled around and do not have to be completed within the next 24-hour timeframe.
-An example of this would be schedule an evaluation within the next 2 weeks.
+An example of this would be to schedule an evaluation within the next 2 weeks.
 Another example of this might be evening and morning recovery practices like prayer and meditation.
-These are need to’s because we need to do them but they can be moved around depending on the Have to’s of the day.
+These are needed to’s because we need to do them but they can be moved around depending on the Have-to’s of the day.
 Something to be aware of is that Need to’s become Have to’s when they are postponed long enough, watch out for procrastination.

 This is the fun stuff.
 Some of these items include going to fellowship, working out, going on a hike, crafting, and anything that brings you joy and reduces stress.
-It is important to have enough want to’s sprinkled throughout the week so that getting through the Have to’s and need to’s don't seem so hard.
+It is important to have enough want-to’s sprinkled throughout the week so that getting through the Have to’s and need-to’s don't seem so hard.

 The Meetings section is a place where you can put down the weekly meetings you plan on attending or maybe a new meeting you would like to remember to try out.
 This section can also be used for pop up meetings like a Dr app or even reoccurring appointments like a therapist appointment.

 The reminder section can be a great place to write down things you don’t want to forget like homework, calls you need to make, or anything else you want to keep in the forefront of your mind.